 UMD Concludes 12th Annual REU Summer Program

-The National Science Foundation-sponsored program provided practical computer science research experience to students from across the nation.
+The National Science Foundation-sponsored program offered practical computer science research experience to students from across the nation.

 Descriptive image for UMD Concludes 12th Annual REU Summer Program